yasuf/react-opinionated-folder-structure/README.md

 **`src/components/`**

-Contains all the React components for the App.
+All the React components for the App.

 **`src/components/<MyComponent>/`**

-Contains a specific component.
+All files related to a single component.

 Files for a component: